All Episodes

 And we've put out this DOD timeline.

-And each and every time the Sergeant at Arms of the House, who reports to Nancy Pelosi, and the Sergeant at Arms of the Senate, who reports to Chuck Schumer, said no.
+And each and every time the sergeant-at-arms of the House, who reports to Nancy Pelosi, and the Sergeant at Arms of the Senate, who reports to Chuck Schumer, said no.

 So we could not by law deploy and employ the National Guard.

-Well, you would you would have been seen as like that would have been seen as a coup, perhaps, right?
+Well, you would have been seen as like, that would have been seen as a coup, perhaps, right, if you guys had deployed it.

-You know, it's very interesting at the beginning.
+You know, it's very interesting.

-So the intelligence around this also changed quite a bit.
+At the beginning, so the intelligence around this also changed quite a bit.

-Like at the beginning, if I recall correctly, the Capitol Police wasn't didn't see a credible threat, didn't have any interest.
+Like at the beginning, if I recall correctly, the Capitol Police didn't see a credible threat, didn't have any interest.

 But then, you know, as time went on, they felt there was actually a threat, right?